 This remuneration policy shall be published on the company's website and the results of the Annual General Meeting vote approving the policy, as applicable.
 The remuneration policy shall be accessible on the company's website while in force.
 The policy becomes effective as of 1 January 2019.

-Agreed at Festi's shareholder meeting on 25 September 2018.
+Agreed at Festi's shareholder meeting on 25 September 2018, last approved on March 22, 2022 at Festi's General Annual Meeting.